alephnode/alephnode/src/pages/13-jiggy-jest-jenkins-one/index.md

 date: '2020-04-06'
 ---

 A few months have passed since my last article.
-Rest assured that the time was not spent in idle; I was busy tending to a new home and new role.
+I assure you the time has not been spent resting on my laurels; I was busy tending to a new home, new role, and new workload.

-I've also had to shift my focus on the endless vista of JavaScript topics.
+You see, I've had to shift my focus on the endless vista of JavaScript topics.
 Whereas the brunt of last year's work involved front-end concerns like rendering virtual lists and optimizing bundle performance, my time lately has been spent supporting JavaScript-based microservices at scale.
 As a result, the next few articles will reflect the resulting learnings and investigations.

 At the core of my professional growth is the single-most beneficial change I've made: adhering to a test-driven development pattern.